 Shinkansen are not the only trains that ventures into these snowy landscapes.
 Yonezawa and the surrounding cities their whole train network for local lines.
 Despite their unique and difficult weather conditions, these local trains run as effectively as trains in Tokyo or any other city in Japan.

 Small stations periodically line the track far outside the Yonezawa city limits.
 Here, it’s no longer the city.
 Maybe you’ll find a single road, a few small houses and a grocery store if you walk a little further from the station.
 But the trains come here daily and make sure locals are not isolated, even when the snow accumulates during each day of winter.

-Yonezawa residents have to deal with heavy snowfall every year, so it makes sense that they’ve developed the skills to managed these extreme weather conditions.
+Yonezawa residents have to deal with heavy snowfall every year, so it makes sense that they’ve developed the skills to manage these extreme weather conditions.
 Cars ride every day in the snow, without even bothering to put chains on their wheels.
 “We were born with it, explained a taxi driver.
-At first it’s a little difficult but we quickly get used to it.”
+At first, it’s a little difficult but we quickly get used to it.”

 Need more information?
 You can find up to date information about Yonezawa’s history, sightseeing locations, accommodations and food, and search for some travel experiences here.